Jobs in Agribusiness: Career Options and Requirements

 Associate of Applied Science in Agribusiness

-These 2-year degree programs prepare students for entry-level career options in agricultural industries.
+An Associate of Applied Science in Agribusiness is a 2-year degree program that prepares students for entry-level career options in agricultural industries.
 An Associate of Applied Science will provide an overview of agricultural topics, and courses generally are transferable to bachelor's degree programs.
 Common courses include:

 - Agricultural accounting